opnsense/docs/source/manual/firewall_vip.rst

 Specifies an address for use in a high availability cluster, acts like a regular address when the node is in MASTER state.

+A VHID Group number must be specified.
+The "Select an unassigned VHID" button allows you to automatically select an available VHID number.
+The usual approach to selecting a VHID is to use a different number per interface, but this is not a strict requirement, since the underlying protocol only requires a VHID to be unique within the broadcast domain of the specified interface.
+However, to ease management and debugging it is recommended to keep a separate VHID per interface.

 Internally a custom mac address is generated needed for the protocol.
 More information about CARP can be found in our :doc:`high availability </manual/hacarp>` section.